chrisroadmap/rff-fair2.1/README.md

 # rff-fair2.1

+Get the AR6 infiller database and save in your $DATADIR/data_input/ar6_emissions_vetted_infillerdatabase.csv.

 ## First steps

 This assumes that you are developing with `conda` and `python` 3.7, 3.8 or 3.9.
 These instructions should work for Windows when using Anaconda Prompt and for MacOS in Terminal (and by extension, likely will work on Linux).